ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 Comments:

+- There is no values for `springboot-book-api-native` because, in spite of the fact that the native Docker image builds successfully, an exception is thrown at runtime.
+See [issue](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/book-api/springboot-book-api#issues)

 - The shutdown of `Micronaut` native apps are taking around **11 seconds**;

 - Checking the Final Memory Usage column, `Quarkus` native apps have better memory utilization (after load tests) than `Micronaut` ones; In this experiment, I set **256MiB** the container limit memory.
 If I reduce the container limit memmory to **128MiB**, all `Micronaut` native apps will have memory issues.
 For `Quarkus` native apps, I was able to reduce the container limit memmory to even **64MiB**.
 Below it, the apps performance will degrade.